haberdashPI/Weber.jl/docs/src/start.md

 ## Trial Events

 The [`response`](@ref) function also creates a moment.
 It's purpose is to record the keyboard presses to q or p.
 It works a little differently than other moments.
-Rather than running once at a well defined time, it runs anytime an event occurs.
+Rather than running once after a specified time, it runs anytime an event occurs.

 Events indicate that something has changed: e.g. a key has been pressed, a key